Network security

 What is ZTNA?

 Zero Trust Network Access (ZTNA) changes how we think about cybersecurity.
 It's different from old-school perimeter-based security that trusted everything inside a network.
 Traditional security guards the network's edge, assuming the inside is safe.
-ZTNA doesn't make such assumptions.
+ZTNA solution doesn't make such assumptions.
 It checks every user and system, no matter where they are or their history with the network.

 ZTNA's strong point is its focused access control.
 It's not about accessing the whole network, but specific apps and data.
 This is great for businesses using SaaS like Salesforce.
 For instance, ZTNA lets an employee access just Salesforce, keeping the rest of the network secure.
 It makes things clearer, safer, and cuts down on unnecessary data movement to headquarters.